Got a spare laptop or tablet? Why not donate it?

 The idea is pretty simple - you can donate your laptop or tablet to DAWY - who will then wipe the machine's data - before passing it on to people who could benefit from it.
 They work with local organisations - such as LS14 Trust and Seagulls - to find people who can benefit from the donated machines.

 They've also recently been running a campaign to encourage people to donate laptops and tablets that they can then pass on to schools - to support children and young people who don't have access to IT at home.

 There's more information on what they can accept on their website - in summary they are looking for machines which work, are safe and run a minimum of Windows 7.
 Ideally they should be under 5 years old.
 If you're unsure whether to donate your laptop or tablet, you can check with them first.

-Alongside donating a laptop or tablet, there are other ways to support their work - including by donating to their crowdfunding campaign (to support things like buying data plans to help people to get online) - or by volunteering.
+Alongside donating a laptop or tablet, there are other ways to get involved - including volunteering.